-The ultimate question for any contractor is whether you can appeal a request for equitable adjustment (REA) to the ASBCA.
+The ultimate question for any contractor is whether you can appeal FAR equitable adjustment (REA) to the ASBCA.
 In the recent case, ASBCA first looked to see whether it even had jurisdiction.
 It is important to understand appeals courts must have jurisdiction to hear a case under the Contract Disputes Act if there is a contracting officer’s final decision, or in the event of no final decision, whether the claim can be deemed as denied.
 41 USC 7103(f)(5), 7104(a).

-The appellant’s attorneys argued that the equitable adjustment was a claim.
+The appellant’s attorneys argued that the request for equitable adjustment was a claim.
 The ASBCA reminded the litigants that “A contractor request need not be expressed in a particular form, but must manifest the intention to obtain a contracting officer’s final decision.”
 Citing Southern Automotive Wholesalers, Inc., ASBCA No. 53671.